Aryeh Nussbaum Cohen

 Read More

-Nussbaum Cohen recently made his debut at Glyndebourne, sounding “astonishingly beautiful as Athamas” (The Guardian) in Handel’s Semele.
-Other recent roles include David (Handel’s Saul), Endimione (Cavalli’s La Calisto), Oberon (A Midsummer Night’s Dream), Medoro (Handel’s Orlando), Ottone (Handel’s Agrippina), and Prince Go-Go (Ligeti’s Le Grand Macabre).
-In recent seasons, he has debuted at the Bayerische Staatsoper, Opernhaus Zürich, the Adelaide Festival (AUS), Komische Oper Berlin, the San Francisco Opera, Ballet, and Symphony, Moscow Chamber Orchestra, Houston Grand Opera, Netherlands Radio Philharmonic Orchestra at the Concertgebouw, Music of the Baroque, Philharmonia Baroque Orchestra, Buffalo Philharmonic, and Saint Paul Chamber Orchestra; and has enjoyed collaborations with conductors Nicholas McGegan, Patrick Summers, Masaaki Suzuki, James Gaffigan, Dame Jane Glover, Nicholas Carter, Richard Egarr, David Bates, and Christopher Moulds.
+In the 2023-24 season, Nussbaum Cohen performed the title role in Sir David McVicar’s production of Giulio Cesare in Egitto at Glyndebourne to great acclaim, with OperaNow citing his “commanding projection and plenty of agility to negotiate Handel’s challenging runs” and Bachtrack declaring that “the title role was superbly sung…strong and stirring…tender and poignant.”
+He counts among his career highlights his Metropolitan Opera debut as Rosencrantz in the U.S. premiere of Brett Dean’s Hamlet, and other recent roles including David (Handel’s Saul), Sesto (Handel’s Giulio Cesare) Endimione (Cavalli’s La Calisto), Oberon (Britten’s A Midsummer Night’s Dream), Medoro (Handel’s Orlando), Prince Go-Go (Ligeti’s Le Grand Macabre), Ottone (Handel’s Agrippina),and Athamas (Handel’s Semele).
+Recent seasons have taken him to many of the world’s greatest theaters and orchestras: Teatro dell’Opera di Roma, the Bayerische Staatsoper, Opernhaus Zürich, the Adelaide Festival (AUS), Komische Oper Berlin, San Francisco Opera, Ballet, and Symphony, Los Angeles Opera, Moscow Chamber Orchestra, Houston Grand Opera, Netherlands Radio Philharmonic Orchestra at the Concertgebouw, Music of the Baroque, Apollo’s Fire, Philharmonia Baroque Orchestra, Indianapolis Symphony, The English Concert, Buffalo Philharmonic, and Saint Paul Chamber Orchestra; and he has enjoyed collaborations with conductors Nicholas McGegan, Patrick Summers, Masaaki Suzuki, James Gaffigan, Dame Jane Glover, Nicholas Carter, Richard Egarr, Laurence Cummings, David Bates, Christopher Moulds, Hans Graf, and Harry Bicket.

 After earning his bachelor’s degree in history from Princeton University, along with academic certificates in vocal performance and Judaic studies, Nussbaum Cohen went on to become the first countertenor in the history of the Houston Grand Opera Studio.
 He is also a graduate of San Francisco Opera’s Merola and Adler Fellowship Programs and the Wolf Trap Opera Studio.
-His extensive accolades have included receiving the William Matheus Sullivan Musical Foundation Award, a Sara Tucker Study Grant, and a Richard Tucker Career Grant.

 Video